MicrosoftDocs/SupportArticles-docs/Office/Client/access/floating-calculations-info.md

 ### Sample 3

-Sample 3 demonstrates that due to optimizations that occur even if optimization is not turned on, values may temporarily retain a higher precision than expected, and that it is unwise to test two floating- point values for equality.
+Sample 3 demonstrates that due to optimizations that occur even if optimization is not turned on, values may temporarily retain a higher precision than expected, and that it's unwise to test two floating- point values for equality.

 In this example, two values are both equal and not equal.
-At the first IF, the value of Z is still on the coprocessor's stack and has the same precision as Y. Therefore X does not equal Y and the first message is printed out.
+At the first IF, the value of Z is still on the coprocessor's stack and has the same precision as Y. Therefore X doesn't equal Y and the first message is printed out.
 At the time of the second IF, Z had to be loaded from memory and therefore had the same precision and value as X, and the second message also is printed.

 #### Sample code